 Funder: National Institutes of Health

-Funding Amounts: Estimated total program funding: $1,260,000; ~8 awards anticipated; individual award size and duration not specified.
+Funding Amounts: Estimated total program funding: $1,260,000; ~8 awards expected; individual postdoctoral fellowships

-Summary: Supports postdoctoral fellows using ECHO Cohort data to advance research and training in child health and early environmental exposures.
+Summary: Supports postdoctoral fellows analyzing large ECHO cohort data to advance research in child health outcomes.